Comic Strip Creations

 - Bookmark Flashlight Readers: Charlotte's Web on the computers students will use.

-- Optional: Scan several comic strips to file on your class computer, or print and make transparencies of them to display on an overhead projector.
+- Optional: Scan several comic strips to file on your class computer and display for the class.

-Step 1: Distribute the comic strips to small groups, or gather students around a computer, or use an LCD or other projection device to project the comic strips for the whole class to see.
+Step 1: Distribute the sample comic strips to small groups or project them for the whole class to see.
 Working with one comic strip at a time, analyze with students how the comic-strip creator combined text, quotes, and images to tell a story or event or convey a message.
 Have students identify the characters, setting, and plot in each one.
 Point out any captions that appear and explain that these are often used to provide a brief narration or give additional information.
 Have students identify speech and thought bubbles in the examples, and tell how these devices are used: a speech bubble contains the character's spoken words while a thought bubble expresses the character's unspoken thoughts.
 Sum up this step by telling students that, due to limited space, comic strips focus on the main idea and the most important elements of the topic, event, or message to be communicated.

-Step 2: Gather students around a computer, or use an LCD or other projection device to project the Charlotte's Web: Make Your Own Comics screen for the whole class to see.
-Then introduce the activity, review its object, and read the instructions together.
+Step 2: Project the Charlotte's Web: Make Your Own Comics screen for the whole class to see or send students to the computers.
+Introduce the activity, review its objectives, and read the instructions together.
 Explain that students will choose from a number of characters, settings, and objects to create three-, five-, and six-frame comic strips.
 They can set up each frame and add captions, dialogue, and character thoughts to construct comic strips that recap the whole story, retell a part of the story, show a new version, depict a problem and its solution, share information, or express an opinion.

 Before students begin the activity, review with them each of the sample pages.
 Discuss the characters, setting, and sequence of events in each sample.
 Ask students to identify the main idea of each comic strip and tell if and how it relates to the story.

-Step 3: Go to the "Choose a Layout" screen and show students the two sets of layout templates.
+Step 3: Go to the "Choose a Layout" screen (or have students follow along) and show students the two sets of layout templates.
 The templates in the top set of layouts are open-ended and allow students to create their own comic strips from start to finish.
 Each template in the bottom set includes a permanent image at the beginning or end of the strip.
 Students can construct a storyline with these to show what comes before or after the permanent image.

 Step 4: To demonstrate how to construct a comic strip, choose a template and advance to the layout screen.
 Working through one element at a time, review all the images for characters, settings, objects, and bubbles.
 Show students how to click and drag the items to the comic frames and then use the command buttons at the top left to adjust the size, orientation, and position of the item.
 Explain that they should click the trash can to delete any unwanted items.
 Choose several kinds of bubbles, and demonstrate how to insert text in the bubbles.
 Point out that each bubble uses a specific size and kind of font.

 Step 5: Have students work individually to create their own comic strips.
-Before sending them to the computer, distribute copies of the Story Train (PDF) and Problem and Solution Diagram (PDF).
+Before sending them to begin the online activity, distribute copies of the Story Train (PDF) and Problem and Solution Diagram (PDF).
 Remind students that their layout choices consist of three-, five-, and six-frame comic strips.
 Have them decide which template they will use for their comic strip, and then use the appropriate graphic organizer to develop a plan for conveying the main idea and sequence of events for their topic.
 As they work out their plan, encourage students to also include which characters, setting, and other elements will be featured in each frame.
-Keep copies of the book on hand for students to refer to as needed.
+Keep copies of Charlotte's Web on hand for students to refer to as needed.

 Have students formulate a plan for at least one layout template containing a permanent image in the first or last frame.
 For this template, students will use the permanent image and text as a guide when planning the ideas, action, dialogue and other components of the comic strip.
 They should also create one or more plans for constructing comics with the open-ended templates.

-Step 6: After planning the organization of their comic strips, invite students to the computer.
-Have them choose the selected layout from the bottom set of templates and then refer to their outline to construct the comic.
+Step 6: After planning the organization of their comic strips, have students choose the selected layout from the bottom set of templates and begin creating.
+They should refer to their outline to construct the comic.
 After completing their comic strip, instruct students to review their work for correct spelling, grammar, and mechanics, as well as the presentation and clarity of ideas and events.
 Ask them to make revisions and then print out the piece to later share with classmates.

 Step 7: Invite students to organize and create additional comic strips using the blank templates to reconstruct story events or make up their own events.
 They might also feature one or more characters to express an opinion or share a special message.
 For example, students might show a discussion between two animals on the subject of growing animals to use for food.
 Or students can create comic strips to share factual or interesting information about a particular topic, such as spiders.
 After editing their own work, invite students to print out their completed comic strips.